 Gulf Liquids contracted with Gulsby Engineering Inc. (Gulsby) and Gulsby-Bay for the construction of certain gas processing plants in Louisiana.
 National American Insurance Company (NAICO) and American Home Assurance Company provided payment and performance bonds for the projects.
 Gulsby and Gulsby-Bay defaulted on the construction contracts.
 In the fall of 2001, the contractors, sureties, and Gulf Liquids filed multiple cases in Louisiana and Texas.
-In January 2002, NAICO added Gulf Liquids' co-venturer Power to the suits as a third-party defendant.
+In January 2002, NAICO added Gulf Liquids' co-venturer WPC to the suits as a third-party defendant.
 Gulf Liquids asserted claims against the contractors and sureties for, among other things, breach of contract requesting contractual and consequential damages from \$40 million to \$80 million, any of which is subject to a sharing arrangement with XL Insurance Company.

-At the conclusion of the consolidated trial of the asserted contract and tort claims, the jury returned its actual damages verdict against Power and Gulf Liquids on July 31, 2006 and its related punitive damages verdict on August 1, 2006.
-The court is not expected to enter any judgment until the second or third quarter of 2007.
-Based on our interpretation of the jury verdicts, we have estimated exposure for actual damages of approximately \$68 million plus potential interest of approximately \$23 million, all of which have been accrued as of March 31, 2007.
+At the conclusion of the consolidated trial of the asserted contract and tort claims, the jury returned its actual damages verdict against WPC and Gulf Liquids on July 31, 2006, and its related punitive damages verdict on August 1, 2006.
+Based on our interpretation of the jury verdicts, we estimated exposure for actual damages of approximately \$68 million plus potential interest of approximately \$25 million, all of which have been accrued as of June 30, 2007.
 In addition, it is reasonably possible that any ultimate judgment may include additional amounts of approximately \$199 million in excess of our accrual, which primarily represents our estimate of potential punitive damage exposure under Texas law.